 National Emergency Department Survey

-EMNet has teamed up with the R Baby Foundation again to perform a national survey to better understand the nature of U.S. emergency departments (EDs).
+EMNet has teamed up with the R Baby Foundation again to perform its third annual national survey to better understand the nature of U.S. emergency departments (EDs).
 Briefly, we are contacting hospitals to obtain basic information about their EDs.
-The results from this national survey will be used to learn more about pediatric emergency care and to enhance our existing app, EMNet findERnow (available for free on both iPhone and Android smartphones).
+The results from this national survey will be used to perform health policy research on U.S. emergency care and to enhance our existing app, EMNet findERnow (available for free on both iPhone and Android smartphones).
 If you have questions or would like more information, please contact our office at 617-724-4069 or email us at firstname.lastname@example.org.

 Key Terms in the Survey: